 Making the Grade: The Sensitivity of Education Program Effectiveness to Input Choices and Outcome Measures

-This paper demonstrates the acute sensitivity of education program effectiveness to input choices and outcome measures, using a randomized evaluation.
-The program we study raises reading scores by 0.64SD and writing scores by 0.45SD.
-A reduced-cost version instead yields statistically-insignificant reading gains and large negative effects (-0.3SD) on writing.
-Detailed classroom observations provide evidence on the mechanisms driving the results, but mediation analyses show that observed teacher and student behaviors explain less than five percent of the differences in impacts.
-Machine-learning results suggest important nonlinearities and complementarities across inputs and skills in the education production function.
+This paper demonstrates the acute sensitivity of education program effectiveness to the choices of inputs and outcome measures, using a randomized evaluation of a mother-tongue literacy program.
+The program raises reading scores by 0.64SDs and writing scores by 0.45SDs.
+A reduced-cost version instead yields statistically-insignificant reading gains and some large negative effects (-0.33SDs) on advanced writing.
+We combine a conceptual model of education production with detailed classroom observations to examine the mechanisms driving the results; we show they could be driven by the program initially lowering productivity before raising it, and potentially by missing complementary inputs in the reduced-cost version.

 Keywords: Economics of Education, Cost-Effectiveness, Development Economics

 JEL Classification: I21, I25, O12, O15